idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/rb_pod_surrogate.md

 !listing surrogates/pod_rb/2d_multireg/trainer.i block=MultiApps

-The `Transfers` block became slightly more convoluted as well.
-Besides sending the actual parameter samples to the sub-applications, in this intrusive procedure, the snapshots need to be collected from the sub-applications, the basis functions need to be sent back to different sub-applications and the action of the operators on the basis functions need to be collected as well.
-This requires four transfer objects, out of which two ([SamplerSolutionTransfer.md] and [ResidualTransfer.md]) are specifically used to support [PODReducedBasisTrainer.md] at this moment.
+In terms of the `Transfers` block, besides sending the actual parameter samples to the sub-applications, in this intrusive procedure, the snapshots need to be collected from the sub-applications, the basis functions need to be sent back to different sub-applications and the action of the operators on the basis functions need to be collected as well.
+This requires four transfer objects.
+The two custom types ([SamplerSolutionTransfer.md] and [ResidualTransfer.md]) are specifically used to support [PODReducedBasisTrainer.md] at this moment.

 !listing surrogates/pod_rb/2d_multireg/trainer.i block=Transfers